Animal-World > Aquarium Tropical Fish > Cyprinids > Red-tail Tinfoil Barb

 Sex: Sexual differences

-No external differences, though females are significantly rounder during spawning season.
+The sexes have no external differences, though females are significantly rounder during spawning season.

 Breeding / Reproduction